CMS PYTHIA 8 colour reconnection tunes based on underlying-event data: Colour reconnection models

 \section{Colour reconnection models}

-The MPI-based CR model~\cite{Sjostrand:1987su} was the only CR model implemented in \PYTHIAviii until \PYTHIA 8.2, which was released with two additional CR models.
+The MPI-based CR model was the only CR model implemented in \PYTHIAviii until \PYTHIA 8.2, which was released with two additional CR models.
 The models implemented in \PYTHIA 8.2, referred to as the ``MPI-based'', ``QCD-inspired'', and ``gluon-move'' CR models, are briefly described in the following:

-\begin{itemize} \item \textit{MPI-based model (CP5):} the simplest model~\cite{Sjostrand:2004pf} implemented in MC event generators introduces only one tunable parameter.
+\begin{itemize} \item \textit{\textbf{MPI-based model (CP5):}} The simplest model~\cite{Sjostrand:1987su,Sjostrand:2004pf} implemented in MC event generators introduces only one tunable parameter.
 In this model, the partons are classified according to the MPI system to which they belong.
 Each parton interaction is originally a $2\to 2$ scattering.
 For an MPI system with a hardness scale \pt of the $2\to 2$ interaction, a CR probability is defined as: \begin{linenomath*}

-\end{linenomath*} with $\ptrec = r \ptzero$, where $r$ is a tunable parameter and \ptzero is an energy-dependent dampening parameter used for the MPI description.
+\end{linenomath*} with $\ptrec = r \ptzero$, where $r$ is a tunable parameter and \ptzero is the energy-dependent dampening parameter defined in Eq.(\ref{eqmpi}).
 The parameter \ptzero avoids a divergence of the partonic cross section at low \pt.
 According to Eq.(\ref{equation_p}), MPI systems at high \pt would tend to escape from the interaction point, without being colour reconnected to the hard scattering system.
 Colour fields originating from a low-\pt MPI system would instead more likely exchange colour.
 Once the systems to be connected are determined, partons of low-\pt systems are added to strings defined by the highest \pt system to achieve a minimal total string length.

-\item \textit{QCD-inspired model (CP5-CR1):} the QCD-inspired model~\cite{Christiansen:2015yqa} implemented in \PYTHIAviii adds the QCD colour rules on top of the minimisation of the string length.
+\item \textit{\textbf{QCD-inspired model (CP5-CR1):}} The QCD-inspired model~\cite{Christiansen:2015yqa} implemented in \PYTHIAviii adds the QCD colour rules on top of the minimisation of the string length.
 The model constructs all pairs of QCD dipoles allowed to be reconnected by QCD colour rules that determine the colour compatibility of two strings.
 This is done iteratively until none of the allowed reconnection possibilities result in a shortening of the total string length.
 It uses a simple picture to causally connect the produced strings in spacetime through a string length measure $\lambda$ to determine favoured reconnections.
 The default parametrisation for $\lambda$ is \begin{linenomath*}